1. Introduction

 9. Does these calculation in different degree of burns?

 Burn fluid resuscitation formulas like the Parkland and Galveston formulas are generally used for moderate to severe burns, typically when burns involve ≥10% Total Body Surface Area (TBSA) in children or ≥15–20% TBSA in adults.
 They are mainly applied in second-degree (partial-thickness) and third-degree (full-thickness) burns.
-First-degree (superficial) burns do not require formal fluid resuscitation because they do not cause significant fluid shifts.
-The calculation is based on the percentage of TBSA burned, not directly on burn degree alone, although deeper burns often involve greater fluid loss and higher resuscitation needs.

 10. The Bottom Line

 The debate around Galveston vs Parkland centers on safety, physiology, and simplicity.
+For accurate fluid resuscitation in children, the Galveston formula is more reliable.

 Children have unique metabolic and fluid needs.
 Therefore, body surface area–based calculations often provide better accuracy.